Call or Text: (802) 625-0201

-Through our Upside-Down Curriculum, Champlain students are ready for internships faster, giving you up to four years of experience in your field.
+Through our Upside-Down Curriculum, Champlain students are ready for professional immersions faster, giving you up to four years of experience in your field.

 As students within the Stiller School of Business at Champlain College, Game Production Management majors are eligible to apply for the Stiller School's prestigious Freeman Foundation Asia Internship Grant to study in Shanghai, China, and other Asian countries.

-Dozens of Game Production Management students have experienced life-changing internships with international gaming companies and studios, including internships at Ubisoft China.
+Dozens of Game Production Management students have experienced life-changing professional immersions with international gaming companies and studios, including internships at Ubisoft China.
 A new partnership in Kyoto, Japan, has opened doors to even more opportunities specifically for Game Production Management majors.